syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### layout `object`
 {:#members:layout}

-Automatically arranges the nodes and connectors in a predefined manner
+Automatically arranges the nodes and connectors in a predefined manner.

 ### layout.bounds `Object`
 {:#members:layout-bounds}

-Specifies the custom bounds to align the layout
+Specifies the custom bounds to arrange/align the layout

 #### Default Value: